WUVT has offered an Internet simulcast stream for nearly two decades. Click on the robot's eyes to listen!

 If you have an outdated web browser or would prefer to listen using a desktop application, we have a few other options you can use.
 The following streams are available:

-Ogg Vorbis (preferred)
+Ogg Vorbis (recommended)

 We recommend using VLC as a desktop player.
 VLC is cross-platform and supports nearly every popular audio and video codec imaginable.
 To play our stream, simply copy one of the links above, open VLC, go to Media -> Open Network Stream, and paste the stream URL.